-For the vibrational conductivity, we use two models and compare them with each other.
+For the vibrational conductivity, we used two models and compared them with each other.
 From the theory of phonons in metals, \citet{Ross+1984} reviewed the application to anharmonic non-metallic crystals.
-We use the formulation from \citet{Stamenkovic+2011} and take the reference conductivity for MgSiO$_3$ $k\low{vib, ref}(\rho\low{ref}=3.87\text{ g/cm}^3,\, T\low{ref}=2000\text{ K})=0.71$ W/m/K \citep[see Table 1][]{Stamenkovic+2011}.
+We used the formulation from \citet{Stamenkovic+2011} and took the reference conductivity for MgSiO$_3$ $k\low{vib, ref}(\rho\low{ref}=3.87\text{ g/cm}^3,\, T\low{ref}=2000\text{ K})=0.71$ W/m/K \citep[see Table 1][]{Stamenkovic+2011}.
 More details can be found in Appendix \ref{sec:VibrationalConductivity}.
-The second model we use is based on the empirical fit to ab initio calculated conductivities of water (eq.
+The second model we used is based on the empirical fit to ab initio calculated conductivities of water (eq.
 7 in French 2019).
 They provide an analytical function that is suitable for densities in the range of $\rho\in(0.2, 10)$ g/cm$^3$ and temperatures of $T\in(600,\, 50\,000)$ K.

-The electron contribution to the thermal conductivity in MESA is modeled by default with improved tables from Cassis et al. 2007.
+The electron contribution to the thermal conductivity in MESA is modeled by default with improved tables from Cassis et al. (2007).
 This conductivity assumes fully ionized matter, which is not suitable for planets.
-We compare this conductivity with the fit to the ab initio calculations for the electron conductivity of partially ionized water \citep[eq.
+We compared this conductivity with the fit to the ab initio calculations for the electron conductivity of partially ionized water \citep[eq.
 30 in][]{FrenchRedmer2017}.
 Their fit is valid in the same temperature density region as the work in \citet{French2019}.

-Because MESA uses the opacity formulation of the thermal transport, we combine the contributions from vibrations and electrons as a sum of the conductivities and convert the result into an opacity.
-This opacity is then combined with the radiative opacity using the reciprocal sum to get the total opacity.
-To avoid truncation errors in the reciprocal sum due to very low conductivities, we impose a lower bound of $k\geq10^{-6}$ W/m/K on all the conductivity values.
+Because MESA uses the opacity formulation of the thermal transport, we combined the contributions from vibrations and electrons as a sum of the conductivities and converted the result into an opacity.
+This opacity was then combined with the radiative opacity using the reciprocal sum to get the total opacity.
+To avoid truncation errors in the reciprocal sum due to very low conductivities, we imposed a lower bound of $k\geq10^{-6}$ W/m/K on all the conductivity values.
 This threshold has little effect on the planetary evolution since it is at least five orders of magnitude smaller than the lowest conductivity obtained in any of our models.
 To verify this, we performed a simulation with a reduced lower limit of $k\geq10^{-8}$ W/m/K and found a deviation of only $\sim10^{-9}$ R$_\oplus$ in radius after 10 Gyr.